 The blue jay is the national bird of Canada.

-The bird, which not only officially began to be called the symbol of the country, but also whose image now adorns the national currency.
-This feathery has an amazingly beautiful blue-blue plumage, and around its neck it has a black collar.
+The bird, which not only officially began to be called the symbol of the country, but also the image of which now adorns the national monetary unit.
+This feathered bird has an amazingly beautiful blue-blue plumage, and around her neck she has a black collar.
 The blue jay is considered one of the smartest birds on Earth.

-The yellow-tailed sunbird is the national bird of Singapore.
+The yellow-backed sharp-tailed sunbird is the national bird of Singapore.
 It is also called the dark red sunflower.
-The nectar is an unusual little bird with bright plumage.
-The bird is called a nectary because its main food is the nectar of flowers.
+Sunbird is an unusual small bird with bright plumage.
+The bird is called a nectary, because its main food is the nectar of flowers.

 Uganda - Crowned Crane